TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 If none of the Sorbonne options pan out or you simply don’t have the time for the footwork, consider an American-based, all-inclusive program.
 Although this isn’t ideal for most truly independent travelers, there are several American companies that arrange classes at the Sorbonne with real honest-to-goodness Sorbonne teachers.
 These programs almost always include housing, excursions, airport welcome and, in some cases, airfare.
 While this is of course, a more expensive way to go, the cost of some programs is not much more than it would be to put a package together yourself.

 These programs can also be a good way of skirting the age limits of some dorms.
 One program manager I spoke to said they have one student who is 80 years old.
-Also, some of these programs often have space available at the last minute—the last minute being a month or so before class begins.
+Also, some of these programs often have space available at the last minute — the last minute being a month or so before class begins.
 The other big advantage to using one of these programs is that you will have the camaraderie of other people going through the same experience, which, for some people, is an enormous plus.
-If you are interested in this route, a company called ACCENT is one of the most well known.

-If all of these options fall through, one final suggestion is to pick up a copy of FUSAC (France USA Contacts).
-Free and available at just about any student hang-out in Paris (including the Sorbonne’s Welcome Office), it has an extensive section of short-term apartment and room rentals that are often much more reasonable than those one would find through an agency.
-Prior to going you can also visit the FUSAC website, which will give you access to the ads for free.
+If all of these options fall through, one final suggestion is to go the the FUSAC site prior to arrival, as it has a section of short-term apartment and room rentals that are often much more reasonable than those one would find through an agency.
 The owners of available apartments often post pictures of their properties as do people who are looking to exchange apartments.
 (Home exchanging for students can be a wonderful option as many “exchangers” are professors on sabbatical or who are teaching abroad for a semester.
 Often, their schedules coincide well with the Sorbonne schedule.)
-If you want to see a physical copy of the magazine before you go, you can order a copy from its office in New York through its website.

 Studying